 I buy cheap certificates.
 Yes I know there are free ones.
-I am just not clear on how to integrate those into Azure App Services.
+I am just not clear on how to integrate those into Azure App Services (as of 11/21 the cert on this site was an easy and free with a couple clicks in the Azure portal).
 I know how to upload a PFX and I know how to make a certificate request from a machine with IIS on it.
 At SSLs.com this time I pressed the auto generate button instead of the submit CSR button knowing it could be a bad idea.
 It gave me a private key.
 Not exactly sure if it was generated in my browser or on a server somewhere but it just downloaded.
 After doing the things you need to do to get them to issue the public certificate using the file they gave to put in /.well-known/pki-validation/ I got my public cert.
 Now what?
 Normally I would go to the IIS machine where the request was made and complete the request but that obviously isn't the path of success this time.
 I looked on the internet and saw openssl as the most likely solution but I was curious about others.
 I tried the a DigiCertUtil.exe tool and it was just a more convenient look into the Windows certificate store but without the private key in the Windows certificate store (not a shopping store) you are stuck.
 Microsoft has a thing called PVK2PFX which seemed promising but it gave a bad file format error.
 Not sure if it was because it was a bad format or an SSL cert but it did seem like this was mostly for code signing based on various interwebs.
 So its OpenSSL then.
 At one time I would have just found the binaries somewhere, probably old and just went for it.
 But now there is WSL, Windows Subsystem for Linux.
 As a loser who actually paid for the Windows Services for UNIX back in NT 4 days I had to stuff those emotions and hold back the retching.
 I got the WSL from the Microsoft Store and took the Debian.
 It downloaded and I installed it.
 It asked me to create a user/pass.
 I soon figured out openssl was not installed yet.
 I did a sudo apt-get update, followed by sudo apt-get install openssl.
 Now I did the thing which is documented all over the internet:

 openssl pkcs12 -export -out my_backup.pfx -inkey my_private_key.txt -in my_public_key.crt